Petropavlovsk plc: History

-The Group was founded by Peter Hambro and Pavel Maslovskiy in 1994 as an Anglo-Russian venture to develop a highly-prospective, under-developed gold project in the Amur region, Russian far east.
+The group was founded by Peter Hambro and Pavel Maslovskiy in 1994 as an Anglo-Russian venture to develop a highly-prospective, under-developed gold project in the Amur region, Russian far east.

-In 2002, the Company was first listed on the Alternative Investment Market.
+In 2002, the company was first listed on the Alternative Investment Market.
 Peter Hambro Mining fully acquired Aricom, a business formed by Peter Hambro and Pavel Maslovskiy and operating in the Amur Region, in April 2009.
 It was also first fully listed on the London Stock Exchange in April 2009.

 In September 2009, the company changed its name from Peter Hambro Mining plc to Petropavlovsk plc, retaining the POG stock exchange code, in order to reinforce its Russian focus.

 In October 2010, the company floated its non-precious metals division (the assets previously held by Aricom plc) on the Stock Exchange of Hong Kong as IRC Ltd.

-In 2017, founder Peter Hambro stepped down as chairman of the company and Pavel Maslovskiy resigned after pressure from a group of shareholders led by Viktor Vekselberg.
+In 2017, founder Peter Hambro stepped down as chairman of the company and Pavel Maslovskiy resigned under pressure from a group of shareholders led by Viktor Vekselberg.
 However, following a vote taken at the company’s annual general meeting on 29 June 2018, it was announced that Pavel Maslovskiy would return to the board of Petropavlovsk along with Sir Roderic Lyne and Robert Jenkins.
 Kenges Rakishev, the largest shareholder with 22% of the shares in the company, supported the vote and the move to appoint the new directors.

-In August 2020, following June boardroom changes which were not supported by Prosperity Capital Management, Petropavlovsk announced the appointment of an interim chief executive.
+In August 2020, following boardroom changes that June which were not supported by Prosperity Capital Management, Petropavlovsk announced the appointment of an interim chief executive.
 Maksim Meshcheriakov, a Russian executive, would replace co-founder Pavel Maslovskiy, who had left the group.
 Petropavlovsk also named James Cameron, an existing independent director, as its new chairman.